 “What is your race, Jonah?”

-Honesty is the best policy in dealing in our personal sin and rebellion.
+Honesty is the best policy in dealing with our personal sin and rebellion.

 Sometimes our behavior belies our beliefs.